FreeCAD/Website/README.md

 Contributions are always welcome !
 FreeCAD website is free and open source just like FreeCAD.

-When contributing to the website, please keep in mind that it acts as the public face of the FreeCAD organization and community.
-Thus, substantial changes must be discussed beforehand via its usual communication channels (e.g. GitHub issues, [Matrix chat](https://matrix.to/#/#FreeCAD_FreeCAD:gitter.im), [Forum](https://forum.freecad.org/), [Discord](https://discord.com/invite/F4hdxzYZfc)).
-Note that [FreeCAD's code of conduct](https://github.com/FreeCAD/FreeCAD/blob/main/CODE_OF_CONDUCT.md) must be observed at any time.
+When contributing to the website, keep in mind that it acts as the public face of the FreeCAD organization and community.
+Thus, substantial changes have to be discussed beforehand via its usual communication channels (e.g. GitHub issues, [Matrix chat](https://matrix.to/#/#FreeCAD_FreeCAD:gitter.im), [Forum](https://forum.freecad.org/), [Discord](https://discord.com/invite/F4hdxzYZfc)).
+[FreeCAD's code of conduct](https://github.com/FreeCAD/FreeCAD/blob/main/CODE_OF_CONDUCT.md) have to be observed at any time.
+Read the [Guidelines](#guidelines) below.

-Below can be found information for all contributors (e.g. content, translations, bug fixes and theme improvements).
-Depending on the scope of contributions, some basic know-how of Git, YAML and Markdown is recommended to add and edit content.
-For theme customization, basic know-how of HTML5, CSS3, Javascript and Go template syntax is recommended.
+Contributions of all kind can be accepted : content, translations, bug fixes and theme improvements.
+Depending on the scope, some basic know-how of Git, YAML, Markdown, HTML, CSS, Javascript and Hugo template syntax is recommended.
+Create appropriate issues discussing your changes before submitting Pull Requests.

-For bug report, please use the provided template when creating an issue in this repository.
+For bug report, please use the provided GitHub issue template.

 ### Browser support

-When working on new features, keep in mind this website only supports *evergreen browsers* :
+When using and making changes, keep in mind this website only supports *evergreen browsers* :

 - Firefox (latest version, N-1 version, and latest ESR version)
 - Chrome (latest version and N-1 version)